 One of the three expected benefits of this project was stated as:

-Avoidance of sudden disconnection of load or generation because of inadequate system strength is a direct benefit to customers and a core duty of the ESO.
+Avoidance of sudden disconnection of load or generation because of inadequate system strength is a direct benefit to customers and a core duty of the NESO.
 In the more complex world of an IBR dominated network, this needs to be based on a deep and nuanced understanding of at least four distinct aspects of system strength and the putting aside of the traditional one-size-fits-all measures.
 On the other hand, an over-cautious approach to system strength could put obstacles in the way of new connections of, for instance, wind farms.

 The situation that the limited fault current IBR (low fault-current system strength) may lead to mal-operation of protection and failure to properly clear faults has not yet been discussed.
 This needs to be included in future work.